 What is important in the recruitment process, is that the information provided is transparent.
 Thus, if you use an advert, please include the advertisement.
 If you get support from an employer, please provide the approval letter.
 If recruitment is conducted by a third party (e.g. association), do you have a letter requesting their assistance and/or a letter confirming their willingness to assist?

 Moreover, the provisions of the GDPR need to be considered, e.g. if you use an existing mailing list, have those on the list consented to have their address used for this purpose?

 4.3.
 What benefits will participants gain from participating in the research project?
 Will there be any remuneration for participation?
+Will participants be informed of the research results?
+If yes: how and when?

-Participating in your research will put a burden on the participants, not least because they need to take time to participate in the interview, or will incur costs to travel to a workshop.
+Participating in your research will put a burden on the participants, not least because they need to take time to participate in the interview, complete the survey, or will incur costs to travel to a workshop.
 It should not be taken as granted that people take time and disrupt their day to take part in a research project.
 From an ethical perspective, you might want to consider how participants may benefit from participating in the research, to outweigh the burden they incur.

 Benefits from research participation can be direct, e.g. when an individual participant learns new information about social issues as a result of participation in a research focus group.
 Or benefits may be indirect, if the research serves to advance knowledge that may lead to improved conditions for a group to which the participant belongs.
 It is important to be clear with prospective participants about the (indirect) benefits of participating in your research, to avoid raising unfounded expectations.
+This should thus be included in the Information Sheet for Participants.

 You may also choose to offer a token of appreciation to acknowledge their participation in the research project.
-Indeed, incentives and monetary compensation can be an important aspect of enabling participation and increase representation in a study, esp. if you want to include hard-to-reach groups.
+Incentives and monetary compensation can be an important aspect of enabling participation and increase representation in a study, esp. if you want to include hard-to-reach groups.
 At the same time, if you offer direct financial benefits, you will need to consider whether the payment is appropriate to the local context; and you need to consider whether the payment/material benefit can become an inappropriate inducement to participate, which may interfere with the free consent of participants.
 Note that if payment is offered and if a participant decides to withdraw at any time, the payment/material benefit still needs to be paid, or the compensation would in effect be coercive.
 Should payments be offered, please also include information on how the personal data you may collect as part of the payment process will be handled to comply with the GDPR.